Whaleman – Bringing Whales and Mankind together to preserve and protect our World!

 Our first victory came when our film “Gray Magic: The Plight of San Ignacio Lagoon”, was presented to the December 1998 meeting of the United Nations Education, Scientific, and Cultural Organization (UNESCO).
 This film was key in stopping Mitsubishi Corporation from building the world’s largest salt plant at Mexico’s San Ignacio Lagoon – a United Nations World Heritage Site and the last pristine mating and birthing grounds for the California gray whale.

-Our film “Deadly Sounds in the Silent World”, winner for “Best Short Film” at the 2003 Jackson Hole Wildlife Film Festival, was presented to Congress in 2002 and played a pivotal role in banning the worldwide deployment of a lethal sonar system called LFA Sonar.
+Our film “Deadly Sounds in the Silent World”, winner of “Best Short Film” at the 2003 Jackson Hole Wildlife Film Festival, was presented to Congress in 2002 and played a pivotal role in banning the worldwide deployment of a lethal sonar system called LFA Sonar.

 In 2006, “Deadly Sounds II” was presented and distributed to the delegates attending the United Nations Law of the Sea Meeting in June 2006, asking the UN to take the lead in regulating manmade underwater noise pollution.
 As a result, the UN has made the further study and regulation of manmade underwater noise pollution a priority.